 This disease, Intervertebral Disc Disease (IVDD), has additional symptoms.
 IVDD can cause nerve compression.
 In the worst cases, your dog might lose sensation or motor function in parts of its body or become paralyzed.

-A Chihuahua with severe IVDD can live a more comfortable and active life if they have a dog wheelchair, like the ones at K9 Carts.
+A Chihuahua with severe IVDD can live a more comfortable and active life if they have a mobility cart, like the dog wheelchairs at K9 Carts.

 Hydrocephalus in Chihuahuas